osxmidi/SFZero-X/README.md

 vst3 is installed into ~/.vst3

-The same procedure applies to the disk streaming version as well.
+The same basic procedure applies to the disk streaming version as well at https://github.com/osxmidi/SFZero-X/tree/master/SFZero-X-DiskStreaming

 ------------